 Using your free hand, turn the dial counterclockwise to begin steaming the milk.
 Lower the pitcher a bit until the wand is just above the surface of the milk, creating a gentle hissing sound with bubbles known as froth.
 Only a small amount of froth is needed for a latte (and is optional), so after creating froth for a few seconds, you can lift the pitcher, submersing the steaming wand into the milk.

 Keep a close eye on the thermometer and turn the steaming wand off when it reaches 150-160 degrees by turning the dial clockwise.
 Stopping at this temperature allows the milk room to rise to 170 degrees or drop to 140 degrees.
 Therefore, the latte should always be served between 140-170 degrees.
 Be sure to immediately wipe the steaming wand with a clean, damp cloth after steaming milk.

 Raspberry and Mocha: The Sweeter Side of Coffee

 It’s time to add some style to the traditional coffee drink.
 Add about two ounces of raspberry syrup and one and a half ounces of mocha sauce to the mug or cup of your choice.
-A popular brand for both coffeehouses and family houses is Torani, and you can find many flavors at specialty food stores in a smaller size.
+A popular brand for coffeehouses and family houses is Torani, and you can find many flavors at specialty food stores in a smaller sizes.